selimyanat/cola-day/README.md

 ## API

 The application requires a user authentication.
-You can use the users preconfigured in the application  (in the database) `user 1` and `user 2` with their corresponding password `password 1` and `password 2`.
-You can refer to the API documentation for examples [here](https://selimyanat.github.io/cola-day/) !
+You can use the users accounts preconfigured in the application (in the database) `user 1` and `user 2` with their corresponding password `password 1` and `password 2`.
+You can refer to the API documentation [here](https://selimyanat.github.io/cola-day/) !

 ## Monitoring and dashboards